 theater's reach, says Araoz.
 "Theaters have often felt like exclusive places, both for artists and audiences.
 There were people who weren't willing to go into theater spaces, because they haven't felt invited in or travel isn't possible for them.
 And theater makers have been trying to figure out, 'How do we bring in young people, people from different heritages?'
-In this playful virtual place, we are really invested in opening our doors wider." .
-By Jennifer Altmann worldwide attention, which gave the constitution that followed that war a particular international resonance.

-Second, it is a very short constitution.
+In this playful virtual place, we are really invested in opening our doors wider." $\diamondsuit$ By Jennifer Altmann Second, it is a very short constitution.
 That may sound facetious, but it's not.
 For a constitution to become well known in all corners of society, it has to be printed and published.
 That is much easier when you have a short constitution.
 Constitutions have gotten longer and longer.
 Look at the Indian constitution; it's a wonderful document, but it's huge.